d12frosted/elpa-mirror/gnu/denote-readme.txt

   familiar Dired listing with only the files of the current minibuffer session).

+  To visit backlinks to the current note via the minibuffer, use `denote-link-find-backlink'.
+This is an alternative to placing backlinks in a dedicated buffer ([The backlinks’ buffer]).

 [Extending Denote] See section 10

+[The backlinks’ buffer] See section 7.6

-7.8 Miscellaneous information about links ─────────────────────────────────────────
+7.9 Miscellaneous information about links ─────────────────────────────────────────

   For convenience, the `denote-link' command has an alias called